LukeGrahamLandry/franca/devlog.md

 - works on macos. seems there's a delay on releasing the port if you run on orb then kill then run on mac.
 - add it to the curl test so all this new stuff runs in ci
 - ask to be assigned a port for the test instead of hardcoding one chosen by fair die roll
+- to make it serve my old chess program, can't say content-type of pieces.svg file is octet-stream or it doesn't work.

+playing with ssl_client1.c
+- dies on MBEDTLS_ERR_SSL_RECEIVED_NEW_SESSION_TICKET trying to get my real website but works if i just make it ignore that error.
+- cloudflare and srht.site need you to set the `Host:` header. which fair enough, i guess multiple things live in one computer so address isn't unique and i have to tell it again because the dns part is on the other end.
+- so i could use that to fetch dependencies instead of curl but i still have the bootstrapping problem of needing mbedtls so it doesn't really help.
+- (what i tested was not checking the certificates so didn't need to deal with /etc/ssl/certs or whatever macos equivilent is) which maybe isn't a problem because i check the hash of the content anyway? but it still feels wrong.

 ## (Apr 25)